dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 ### Connecting `GraphNode`s to `IProjectTree` nodes

-`GraphNode`s are automatically created for `IProjectTree` nodes by CPS and the core graph logic.
+CPS and the core graph logic automatically create `GraphNode`s for `IProjectTree` nodes marked with the `ProjectTreeFlags.Common.ResolvedReference` flag.
 For example, we will create an `IProjectTree` for a top-level NuGet package and an associated `GraphNode` will be generated automatically.
 We will later see this `GraphNode` as an input node in an `IGraphContext` and create and link new `GraphNode`s for its transitive dependencies.

 While we don't need to create these top-level `GraphNode`s we do sometimes need to adjust their properties.